South Africa

 African termite alates for food

-In Southern Africa, both Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a certain area usually once a year.
-These alates are winged termites, which are kept by termite workers within certain chambers in the…
+In Southern Africa, Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a specific area usually once a year.
+These alates are winged termites, which termite workers keep within certain chambers in the mound.
+They represent…

 Trunk it – it’s Marula beer!

-Marula season in Southern Africa is normally in February each year.
-When Marulas (Sclerocarya birrea) are getting ripe, they turn from green to yellow and fall from the female Marula trees.
-On the ground, they are ripening up fully and…
+Marula season in Southern Africa typically occurs in February of each year.
+When Marulas (Sclerocarya birrea) get ripe, they turn from green to yellow and fall from the female Marula trees.
+On the ground, they ripen fully and will start…

 Natal Mahogany seed milk and its preparation